The Sermon on the Mount

 Blessing before demand

 Rather than opening with rules, Jesus opens with the Beatitudes — a sequence of blessings that reverses ordinary expectations of who should be considered fortunate: "Blessed are the poor in spirit, for theirs is the kingdom of heaven.
-Blessed are those who mourn, for they will be comforted.
-Blessed are the meek, for they will inherit the earth.
-Blessed are those who hunger and thirst for righteousness, for they will be filled.
-Blessed are the merciful, for they will be shown mercy.
-Blessed are the pure in heart, for they will see God.
-Blessed are the peacemakers, for they will be called children of God.
-Blessed are those who are persecuted because of righteousness, for theirs is the kingdom of heaven" (Matthew 5:3-10, NIV).
+Blessed are those who mourn, for they shall be comforted.
+Blessed are the meek, for they shall obtain the earth.
+Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.
+Blessed are the merciful, for they shall obtain mercy.
+Blessed are the pure in heart, for they shall see God.
+Blessed are the peacemakers, for they shall be called sons of God.
+Blessed are those who are persecuted for righteousness' sake, for theirs is the kingdom of heaven" (Matthew 5:3-10, RSV-CE).
 Each line names a condition that would ordinarily be read as a disadvantage — grief, meekness, hunger, persecution — and pairs it with a promise.
 Nothing is asked of the listener yet.
 The blessing comes first.

 Why the crowd's reaction mattered

-Matthew closes the sermon with a detail that's easy to skip past: "the crowds were amazed at his teaching, because he taught as one who had authority, and not as their teachers of the law" (Matthew 7:28-29, NIV).
+Matthew closes the sermon with a detail that's easy to skip past: "the crowds were astonished at his teaching, for he taught them as one who had authority, and not as their scribes" (Matthew 7:28-29, RSV-CE).
 The comparison to the religious teachers of the day wasn't incidental — it marked a real and noticeable difference in how Jesus taught, citing no higher authority to back up his claims because he spoke as though he already carried one.
 That contrast, as much as any single line within the sermon, is why Matthew records the crowd's reaction as astonishment rather than simple approval.

 Trivia